Franco-Turkish War: End of hostilities

 The Cilicia Peace Treaty between France and the Turkish National Movement was signed on 9 March 1921.
 It was intended to end the Franco-Turkish war, but failed to do so and was replaced in October 1921 with the Treaty of Ankara signed by representatives of the French and the Turks on 20 October 1921, and finalized with Armistice of Mudanya.

+Atrocities

+During the French occupation of southern Anatolia, heavy combat took place in Marash, Aintab, and Adana.
+Most of these cities were destroyed in the process with large civilian suffering.
+For example, during the Kaç Kaç incident, French aircraft indiscriminately bombed the 40,0000 fleeing Turkish civilians in the Çukurova area, as well as the Belemedik hospital.
+During the occupation and military campaigns, French troops also raped many Turkish women.
+French soldiers also engaged in attacks, massacres and robbery of Turkish civilians in the countryside.

 Withdrawal and population movements

 The French forces withdrew from the occupation zone in the first days of 1922, about ten months before the Armistice of Mudanya.
 Beginning on 3 January, French troops evacuated Mersin and Dörtyol.
 On 5 January they left Adana, Ceyhan and Tarsus.
 The evacuation was completed on 7 January with the last troops leaving Osmaniye.

 In the early stages of the Greco-Turkish War, French and Greek troops jointly crossed the Meriç River and occupied the town of Uzunköprü in eastern Thrace and the railway route from there to the station of Hadımköy near Çatalca on the outskirts of Constantinople.
 In September 1922, at the end of that war, during the Greek pull-out after the advance of Turkish revolutionaries, French forces withdrew from their positions near the Dardanelles, but the British seemed prepared to hold their ground.
 The British government issued a request for military support from its colonies.
 This was refused, and the French leaving the British on the straits signaled that the Allies were unwilling to intervene in aid of Greece.
 Greek troops and the French withdrew beyond the Meriç River.